chandlerc/llvm-designs/ClangService.rst

 bindings which are seen as absolutely necessary, the following bindings would be very useful:

-- Elisp, for Emacs integration.
+- Emacs Lisp, for Emacs integration obviously.
 - Ruby, for RoR and web application integration.
 - Lua, often used as a lighter-weight plugin glue language.